A Typical Agency Conversation

 From there, I work directly on what’s in the way—and clear it.

-If there’s nothing there to build on, that becomes clear—and matters just as much.
+If there’s nothing there to build on, that becomes clear—and it stops there.

 Why Two Days?